soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Inbound** - You can choose **Inbound** to review communications that are sent **to** the people you chose to supervise **from** people not included in the policy.
 - **Outbound** - You can choose **Outbound** if you want to review communications that are sent **from** the people you chose to supervise **to** people not included in the policy.
 - **Internal** - You can choose **Internal** to review communications sent **between** the people you identified in the policy.

+#### Sensitive information types

+You have the option of including sensitive information types as part of your supervision policy.
+Sensitive information types are either pre-defined or custom data types that can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
+As a part of Office 365 [data loss prevention (DLP)](data-loss-prevention-policies.md), the sensitive information configuration can leverage patterns, character proximity, confidence levels, and even custom data types to help identify and flag content that may be sensitive.
+The default sensitive information type are:

+- Financial
+- Medical and health
+- Privacy
+- Custom information type

+To learn more about sensitive information details and the patterns included in the default types, see [What sensitive information types look for](what-the-sensitive-information-types-look-for.md).

+#### Custom keyword dictionaries

+Custom keyword dictionaries (or lexicons) can provide simple management of keywords specific to your organization or industry and can support up to 100,000 terms per dictionary.
+If needed, you can apply multiple custom keyword dictionaries to a single policy, or have a single keyword dictionary per policy.
+These dictionaries can be sourced from a file (such as a .csv or .txt list), or from a list you can [enter directly in a PowerShell cmdlet](create-a-keyword-dictionary.md).

 #### Conditional settings